Preparing for Graduate School

 Want to go to graduate school in Psychology?
-Here are some things you should know.
+Here are some things every student should know.

 Many psychology careers require graduate training.
-If you want to be a counselor or clinical psychologist, administer and interpret psychological tests, teach psychology courses in high schools, community colleges or universities, or conduct research, you will need to continue your education beyond the Bachelor's degree in Psychology.
-Depending on your career goals, you may need to earn a Master's degree or Ph.D. in Psychology, Counseling, or Social Work.
+If an undergraduate student strives to be a counselor or clinical psychologist, administer and interpret psychological tests, teach psychology courses in high schools, community colleges or universities, or conduct research, they will need to pursuing education in Psychology beyond the Bachelor's degree.
+Depending on career goals, a student may need to earn a Master's degree or Ph.D. in Psychology, Counseling, or Social Work.

 If a student has a career goal in mind, but are unsure what type of training they will need, it is important to first talk with Psychology's undergraduate advisor, Laura Hilliker.

 - It is important to plan, as early as possible, if planning to attend graduate school.